webflo/drupal-menu_link_weight/README.txt

 themselves if like.

-Upon node submission, the weights of all the children of the selected parents will be internally reordered from -50 to -49, to -48 etc. Note: this will overwrite existing weights for children of the selected parent item!
+Upon node submission, the weights of all the children of the selected parents that the user has access to will be internally reordered from -50 to -49, to -48 etc. Note: this will overwrite existing weights for children of the selected parent item!

 With "row weights" hidden, content editors can now ignore the numerical weight values and instead see the position of a menu link relative to other links in